eromatiya/A-Personal-Arch-Installation-Guide/POST.md

 		# pacman -S packagekit-qt5
 		```

 	- Xorg is dying and nobody wants to maintain it anymore, while "Wayland is the future".
 I agree with this, although wayland needs to mature a little bit more to replace X completely.
-So yeah, I also want a Wayland session to test things:
+So yeah, I also want a Wayland session to test things out:

 		```
 		# pacman -S qt5-wayland plasma-wayland-session
 		```

-	- For additional style plugins for Qt5, intall `qt5-styleplugins`:
+	- Some of the plasmoids uses `qdbus`, so also intall `qt5-tools` that will provide it:

 		```
-		# pacman -S qt5-styleplugins
+		# pacman -S qt5-tools
 		```

 	- I need a dock and I will be using `latte-dock` from the AUR: